gotohellmann/ICTester/README.md

   library could help.

 - SD Card Error:
   The chipdb.txt couldn't be read.
-Either the file is corrupt (copy it again), or an older SPI library interfers with the the TFT Touch Display shield.
-If this is the case, either upgrade or patch the library.
-Infos here: https://forum.arduino.cc/index.php?topic=487918.0
+Either the file is corrupt (copy it again), the card to big or an older SPI library interfers with the the TFT Touch Display shield.
+If this is the case, install the SD_patched Library from this repository above